charltoncr/metaphone3/README.md

     "github.com/charltoncr/metaphone3"
 )
 func main() {
-    // The file specified by fileName should contain a comprehesive
+    // The file specified by fileName should contain a comprehensive
     // word list with one word per line.
 (Error check is omitted
     // for brevity.)
     fileName := "spellCheckerWords.txt" // (can be a *.txt.gz file)